-- the conservation status of the relevant other listed flora and fauna species or migratory fauna species; - transport routes and vehicle movements required during construction and operation; - any recovery plans made or adopted for the relevant other listed flora and fauna species; - the potential for the major project to cause adverse effects on habitat for other listed flora and fauna species and migratory fauna species, and the significance of those effects, including: - (a) direct loss; - (b) indirect impacts caused by fragmenting or isolating habit from other areas of habitat, or caused by changes to sedimentation, scouring or changed hydrodynamic conditions; and - (c) indirect impacts through altering nutrient or hydrological cycles, or the introduction or spread of pests and disease.
+- the conservation status of the relevant other listed flora and fauna species or migratory fauna species; - transport routes and vehicle movements required during construction and operation; - any recovery plans made or adopted for the relevant other listed flora and fauna species; - the potential for the major project to cause adverse effects on habitat for other listed flora and fauna species and migratory fauna species, and the significance of those effects, including: - (a) direct loss; - (b) indirect impacts caused by fragmenting or isolating habit from other areas of habitat, or caused by changes to sedimentation, scouring or changed hydrodynamic conditions; and - (c) indirect impacts through altering nutrient or hydrological cycles, the mobilisation of acid sulfate soils, or the introduction or spread of pests and disease.

-- the potential for the major project to cause adverse effects on other listed flora and fauna species and migratory fauna species, and the significance of those effects, including: - (a) collision from vessel or vehicle traffic travelling to and within the site, during both construction and operation; and - (b) acoustic disturbance or disruption to normal behaviours caused by lighting.
+- the potential for the major project to cause adverse effects on other listed flora and fauna species and migratory fauna species, and the significance of those effects, including: - (a) collision from vessel or vehicle traffic travelling to and within the site, during both construction and operation - (b) physical impacts from pile driving and blasting and any associated noise; and - (c) disturbance or disruption to normal behaviours caused by lighting.